Breastfeeding Accommodations in the Workplace

 The PUMP Act allows most workers to take pump breaks for up to one year after the nursing child’s birth.
 If you plan to take nursing breaks after one year, talk to your employer to see if they will extend the accommodations.

 The PUMP Act doesn’t require employers to compensate for break time for nursing mothers.
-However, employees who use break times to pump must get the same compensation as employees who use break periods for other purposes.
+However, employees who use break time to pump must receive the same compensation as those who use break time for other purposes.

-The DOL Wage and Hour Division (WHD) enforces break time for nursing mothers laws.
+The DOL Wage and Hour Division (WHD) enforces laws governing break time for nursing mothers.
 If an employer violates an employee’s rights, the employee can file a complaint with their state or federal government agency.
-You can also file a private action but may need to give your employer notice and time to comply.
+You can also file a private action, but you may need to give your employer notice and time to comply.
 Talk to a workers’ rights lawyer about your legal options.

 Private Lactation Space

-Nursing workers must have access to a place to pump that is hidden from view and intrusion from others.
+Nursing workers must have access to a place to pump that is hidden from view and free from intrusion by others.
 The employer cannot require the employee to use a bathroom or toilet stall for the nursing break time requirement.
 The employer can use a lactation room, borrowed office, or mobile screen.

-Some states have specific lactation room requirements.
+Some states have specific requirements for lactation rooms.
 For example, in the District of Columbia, a lactation space can include a childcare facility in close proximity to the worksite.
 California employers must provide access to an electrical outlet and a place to sit.

 Legal Help With Breastfeeding Accommodations at Work